aws-samples/amazon-serverless-datalake-workshop/instructions.md

 You will need at least 2 IAM roles e.g. `dms-cloudwatch-logs-role` for pushing logs to Amazon CloudWatch and the `dms-vpc-role` for use by the DMS service.
 For more infromation on creating these roles, take a look at <a href="https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Security.APIRole.html" target="_blank">Creating the IAM Roles to Use with the AWS CLI and AWS DMS API</a> in the DMS documentation.
 For DMS repliaction instance, you will need an VPC with subnets and security groups configured to allow access to AWS DMS services and othe AWS resources like S3 and DynamoDB.
 For more information, take a look at <a href="https://docs.aws.amazon.com/dms/latest/userguide/CHAP_ReplicationInstance.VPC.html" target="_blank">Setting Up a Network for a Replication Instance</a>

 When you use Amazon S3 as a source for AWS DMS, the source Amazon S3 bucket that you use must be in the same AWS Region as the AWS DMS replication instance that you use to migrate your data.
 In addition, the AWS account you use for the migration must have read access to the source bucket.
 The role assigned to the user account creating the migration task must have S3 permissions for `GetObject` and `ListBucket`.
-For this workshop you can add these permission to `dms-vpc-role`.
+For this workshop you can add these permissions to `dms-vpc-role`.
 When working with a DynamoDB database as a target for AWS DMS, make sure that your IAM role allows AWS DMS to assume and grant access to the DynamoDB tables that are being migrated into.
 If you are using a separate role, make sure that you allow the DMS service to perform `AssumeRole`.
 The user account creating the migration task must be able to perform the DynamoDB actions `PutItem`, `CreateTable`, `DescribeTable`, `DeleteTable`, `DeleteItem`, and `ListTables`.
-For this workshop you can add these permission to `dms-vpc-role`.
+For this workshop you can add these permissions to `dms-vpc-role`.

 > **Note:** To keep it simple, for S3 and DynamoDB access you can leverage the AWS managed policies **AmazonS3FullAccess** and **AmazonDynamoDBFullAccess** and attach them to `dms-vpc-role`

 ### Create DMS replication server, source and target endpoints and migration tasks
-To perfrom a database migration, DMS needs a replication instance (which is a managed Amazon Elastic Compute Cloud (Amazon EC2) instance that hosts one or more replication tasks), source endpoint (an endpoint to access your source data store), target endpoint (an endpoint to access your target data store)and replication task(s) (task(s) to move a set of data from the source endpoint to the target endpoint)
+To perfrom a database migration, DMS needs a replication instance (which is a managed Amazon Elastic Compute Cloud (Amazon EC2) instance that hosts one or more replication tasks), source endpoint (an endpoint to access your source data store), target endpoint (an endpoint to access your target data store) and replication task(s) (task(s) to move a set of data from the source endpoint to the target endpoint)
 You can create the above components either via AWS Management Console or via scripting e.g. Amazon CloudFormation.
 For this lab we will use a Amazon CloudFormation template to create the required components.

-Here is the Amazon CloudFormation template that you can use to spin up the requeired components for DMS, <a href="https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=reinvent-2018-serverless-datalake-dms&templateURL=https://s3.amazonaws.com/arc326-instructions/script/serverlessdatalake2018-dms.yml" target="_blank">Create DMS stack</a>
+Here is the Amazon CloudFormation template that you can use to spin up the required components for DMS, <a href="https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=reinvent-2018-serverless-datalake-dms&templateURL=https://s3.amazonaws.com/arc326-instructions/script/serverlessdatalake2018-dms.yml" target="_blank">Create DMS stack</a>

 Enter the stack name, choose the replication instance type, enter security group name, S3 bucket name (s3://^ingestionbucket^/raw/userprofile) and role arn to create the stack.